Producer Rights Denmark (PRD)

 §8: Principles for revenue distribution

 8.1 Within the framework of the general policy for revenue distribution decided by the general meeting, the board of the Organisation must adopt distribution plans for the various categories of rights managed stipulating how received revenue is to be distributed to the right holders, including distribution keys, rules on deductions for justified and documented administration costs, deductions for provisions for revenue claims from right holders, application of time-barred, non-distributable funds and deductions for cultural purposes as decided by the general meeting.
 Revenue must be distributed diligently and accurately.
 Revenue claims against the Organisation must be based on documentation regarding representation, transfer provisions in contracts, etc, which must be forwarded on the Organisation’s request.
-A right holder has no claim for revenue if, according to the distribution plan, the use concerned falls outside the revenue distribution.
+A right holder is not entitled to revenue if, according to the distribution plan, the use concerned falls outside the revenue distribution.
 The Organisation does not decide disputes regarding competing claims.
 The Organisation can withhold disputed revenue until a final solution is found.

 8.2 As far as possible, the Organisation must distribute the revenue it receives for management individually among the right holders.
 This means that wherever possible the distribution must reflect the extent of the actual use of the productions, etc, based on, for example, full reporting, random sample reporting, analogous use of data or otherwise.
 The Organisation is obliged to take the necessary measures to identify and locate eligible right holders.